 Now it came about after these things, that God tested Abraham, and said to him, "Abraham!"
 And he said, "Here I am."Genesis 22:1(NASB)

-Abraham had proved God's faithfulness and recognised his long-suffering kindness on countless occasions.. but the day came when God was ready to severely test the faith of His old servant.
+Abraham had proved God's faithfulness.
+He recognised God's gracious goodness and long-suffering kindness on countless occasions.. but a day came when God was ready to severely test the faith of His old servant.
 Abraham had proved God's faithfulness but God was to test Abraham's faith - and the Lord called him to listen to His voice.

-It is often in the life of a seasoned saint, who has been walking with the Lord for many decades, and has been witness to the miraculous workings of God in many areas of their life, that the Lord is ready to test His servants.
+It is often in the life of a seasoned saint who has been walking with the Lord for many decades and been witness to God's miraculous workings in many areas of their life, that the Lord is ready to test His servant.
 It is frequently at a time when joyful events and happy laughter fills our heart, that God chooses to examine the faith of His justified people.

-God can test his children at any point in their earthly walk, but as spiritual maturity develops, the trials of faith often become increasingly painful, as God searches to and from for that man or that woman, who has a heart that is undividly, turned toward Him - no matter what life's circumstances may throw at them.
+God can test his children at any point in their earthly walk, but as spiritual maturity develops, the trials of faith often become increasingly painful, as God searches to and fro, for that man or that woman, who has an undivided heart that is turned toward Him - no matter what life's circumstances may throw at them.

-Every step towards Mount Moriah, must have cut Abraham's heart to the quick, for God had called this man to offer his promised son, Isaac, as a sacrifice to the Lord.
+Every step towards Mount Moriah must have cut Abraham's heart to the quick, for God had called this man to offer his promised son, Isaac, as a sacrifice to the Lord.
 It was ONLY through this 'son-of-promise' that God had pledged to bless the entire world.
 It was through Isaac that the promised 'Seed' was to come.
 It was through Isaac, not Ismael, that the Messiah was to be born - yet he was to be sacrificed.

 Abraham had not only been saved by faith, he was also required to live his life by faith.
-He was called to trust God's word, every step of the way, even when his human logic screamed the opposite.
-Abraham had to believe to the uttermost, that the promises the Lord had made through his son Isaac, would certainly come to pass - Abraham was called to live by faith and not by logic.
-He was to live by faith and not by sight.
+He was called to trust God's Word every step of the way, even when his human logic screamed the opposite.
+Abraham had to believe to the uttermost that the promises the Lord had made through his son Isaac, would certainly come to pass - Abraham was called to live by faith and not by logic.
+He was to walk by faith and not by sight.